daniel-dewa/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## RP and Self-Issued OP Metadata Integrity

 The integrity and authenticity of Self-Issued OP and RP metadata is paramount for the security of the protocol flow.
-For example, a modified `authorization_endpoint` could be used by an attacker to launch phishing or mix-up-style attacks (see [@I-D.oauth-security-topics]).
+For example, a modified `authorization_endpoint` could be used by an attacker to launch phishing or mix-up-style attacks (see [@BCP240]).
 A modified `redirect_uri` could be used by an attacker to gather information that can then be used in replay attacks.
 The provisions defined in this specification ensure the authenticity and integrity of the metadata if all checks (signature validation, etc.) are performed as described.

 ## Usage of Cross-Device Self-Issued OP for Authentication